+Name: Supervisor(s):

-Name: Supervisor(s): Department: Funder, if applicable: Pathway, if applicable (e.g. Area Studies, Migration, Politics): Current programme of study: Please confirm that you have discussed your TNA with your supervisor. \Box PREVIOUS TRAIN NG AND WORK EXPERIENCE Describe any previous p rofessional and work experience that may be relevant to your current researc ch plans and topic of study.
-I. WRITING AND PUBLICATIONS: writing, policy briefs, academic publishing, blogging, book reviewing, Alongside your dissertation, projects do you plan to purs you do so? what other publication and writing sue?
+Department: Funder, if applicable: Pathway, if applicable (e.g. Area Studies, Migration, Politics): Current programme of study: . , ave discussed your TNA with your supervisor.
+Describe any previous pr rofessional and work experience that may be relevant to your current research th plans and topic of study. s/skills have you developed?
+List any report what other publication and writing writing, policy briefs, academic publishing, blogging, book reviewing, funding proposals, peer reviewing and journal editing experience. you do so? ie?
 What training or support would help 2.
-COMMUNICATI ON SKILLS AND PUBLIC ENGAGE EMENT: communication skills?
-Ho presentations, conference What specific opportunities should you seek in order to develop your confidence and communication skills?
+COMMUNICATIO ON SKILLS AND PUBLIC ENGAGE MENT: To date, what opportunities have you had to develop your communication skills?
 How much experience do you have of oral presentations, conferences, outreach and public engagement activities?
-Have you participated in any language, presentation or media training you need to do so? on skills?
-Are there further opportunities or in other communication activities relevant to your research?
-3. NON-ACADEMIC ENGAGEMENT AND KNOWLEDG E EXCHANGE: What experience have you had of working with business, public-sector, or civil-society organisations?
+Have you participated in any language, presentation or media training or in other communication activities relevant to your research? confidence and communicatio hould you seek in order to develop your on skills?
+Are there further opportunities our language skills?
+What training might

+3. NON-ACADEMIC ENGAGEMENT AND KNOWLEDG EE EXCHANGE: What experience have you had of working with business, public-sector, or civil-society organisations?
 Have you been involved in 'knowledge exchange' activities (e.g. advisory work, collaborative research with non-academic partners, placements, briefings etc?)
 How have these strengthened your skills and/or your networks?
 Think about ways your research could contribute to society or influence work being done outside of academia.
 Are there any connections you need help in brokering?
 What skills or training might you need?
 4. TEACHING: What teaching experience, if any, have you gained (e.g. tutorials, one-off courses)?
 Do you have a teaching accreditation or relevant experience from training or the workplace?
 What teaching and supervisory experience would be beneficial?
 5. BIBLIOGRAPHIC AND COMPUTING SKILLS: What research and technical skills have you acquired to date?
 Please include details, such as bibliographic tools, statistical software, as well as research and data management.
-What specific opportunities should you seek to improve your skills in this area over the year(s) ahead?
+What specific opportunities should you seek to improve your skills in this area over the year(s) ahead? l